Architecture Overview

 Server Side (server/socket.js):

-// Authentication middleware
+// Authentication middleware verifies JWT or Bot token

 io.use((socket, next) => {

-// Verify JWT token for socket connection
+// Verify token for socket connection

 });